-If you are seeing “fatal error: maximum execution time exceeded” when you try to access your WordPress site, it means a part of your WordPress code is taking too long to execute and your server is stopping the execution.
+If you are seeing “fatal error: maximum execution time exceeded” when accessing your WordPress site, it means a part of your WordPress code is taking too long to execute.
+There is a maximum execution time for PHP scripts.
+If a script takes longer, this fatal error occurs.
+To fix it, you’ll need to increase the WordPress max_execution_time.

 The words “Fatal Error” can be alarming, but gladly, you can fix this problem with a little effort.